osamples/CloudSecurityEngineering/Amazon-Neptune-Enablement-w-Gremlin-&-Python/README.md

 ## Background
 ---
 Amazon Neptune is a fast, fully managed graph database service that supports property graph with Apache TinkerPop and Gremlin Language traversals.
 We will use this graph database to essentially connect lots of semi-connected pieces of data to traverse one relationship in order to get to the target relationship.
 In order to do so, we must automate Neptune deployment.
-With the addition of new team members and the commitment to developing the reporting engine of Cyber Risk graph we need to create acceptable patterns for how we stage our data and then how we create relationships from it.
+We need to create acceptable patterns for how we stage our data and then how we create relationships from it.
 We will use CloudFormation and Python scripts to standardize this process for consistent redeployment purposes.
 This give us a single source of truth for our graph database resources.

 ## Security Benefits
 ---